LLB (Hons)

-I have been Head of Manchester Law School since 2019 and also have a role as one of the Deputy Faculty Pro-Vice-Chancellors in the Faculty of Business Law.
+I have been Dean of Manchester Law School since 2019 and also have a role as one of the Deputy Faculty Pro-Vice-Chancellors in the Faculty of Business Law.
 Prior to joining Manchester Law School, I was a Professor of Law at the University of Leeds, and was the founding Director for the Centre for Innovation and Research in Legal Education in the School.
 Before joining Leeds, I was the Head of the School of Law and Professor at Keele University from 2010.

 My research and teaching has focused primarily on issues relating to the regulation and organisation of the legal profession.
 In this work, and in my leadership roles, I have always prioritised strong relationships with the legal profession, and have worked closely with the legal regulators, professional bodies, firms and chambers.
 I am passionate about the importance of these connections and see great examples, across our city region, of the profession working closely with legal education providers to support students and make huge differences to business, communities and wider society.